Luming-L/NGG/assembly_programmes/Canu.md

 Problem caused: some overlaps will not be detected

-Can reduce but not eliminate selecting a repetitive k-mer for overlapping A repetitive k-mer occurring many times throughout the genome - reduced weight (document) A relatively unique k-mer occurring multiple times in a single read - increased weight (corpus) known as a tf-idf weight (term frequency, inverse document frequency)
+Can reduce but not eliminate selecting a repetitive k-mer for overlapping A repetitive k-mer occurring many times throughout the genome - reduced weight A relatively unique k-mer occurring multiple times in a single read - increased weight known as a tf-idf weight (term frequency, inverse document frequency)

-The weighting is the number of occurrences of a k-mer inside a read (the document) and the
+The weighting is the number of occurrences of a k-mer inside a read (the document) and the overall rarity of the k-mer among all reads (the corpus)
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzM3MTM3NDAsNTMxOTE0MzM4LDM1MD
+eyJoaXN0b3J5IjpbMTY3MTEyMjE2OSw1MzE5MTQzMzgsMzUwMT
-E4NzQ5NywxMDcyMjY2NzE0LDIwNTkwNzIxMjIsLTk1MTE0Njk2
+g3NDk3LDEwNzIyNjY3MTQsMjA1OTA3MjEyMiwtOTUxMTQ2OTYw
-MCwtMTM0MTMwMTQ0OSwtMTU4OTA2MzUwMCwxNjgzOTkyMTQ2LC
+LC0xMzQxMzAxNDQ5LC0xNTg5MDYzNTAwLDE2ODM5OTIxNDYsLT
-0zMDgzMTFdfQ==
+MwODMxMV19
 -->